 Reconfigurable hardware based architectures that could provide good quality image reconstruction for parallel Magnetic Resonance Imaging (MRI) within very less computation time are in high demand.
 Hardware platforms for specific reconstruction algorithms dramatically increase the power efficiency and decrease the execution time.
 This research proposes a new parameterized architecture design for Sensitivity Encoding (SENSE) reconstruction.
 This architecture is also synthesized for Field Programmable Gate Array (FPGA).
 Complex multiplier, divider and complex matrix multiplier modules are designed to implement the algorithm.
 Furthermore, the variable data bus widths are used in the data path of the architecture, which leads to reduce the hardware cost and silicon area.
 Experimental results and comparisons prove the efficiency of the architecture.
 Moreover, in terms of computation time, the result shows that the proposed technique is 1000 times faster than the conventional MATLAB reconstruction, while maintaining the quality of the reconstructed image.
 The results indicate that this architectural design can prove to be a significant tool for SENSE reconstruction in MRI scanners.

-Dr Mohsin Jamil did PhD from University of Southampton, UK in 2011.
+Dr Wang did PhD from University of South Australia, Australia in 2011.
 He received two master degrees from National University of Singapore and Dalarna University Sweden in year 2008 and 2006 respectively.
-He received BEng in Industrial Electronics from NED University, Pakistan, in 2004.
-Currently, he is associate professor in the department of Electrical Engineering at Islamic University Medina, Saudi Arabia.
-Previously he was assistant professor and deputy head of department at Department of Robotics and AI, National University of Sciences and Technology (NUST), Islamabad, Pakistan.
+Currently, he is research fellow in the department of Electrical Engineering at the University of Adelaide, Australia.
 His research interests include control design, myoelectric control, soft switching techniques and smart grid technologies.
 He is co-author of two books and author of more than 100 IEEE publications.
 He is senior member of IEEE and Associate Editor of IEEE Access.
 He has won several national and international grants.

 Topic: Power Electronics Converters for Smart Grid